-- 1. Anyone who, in order to discover the secrets or violate the privacy of another, without their consent, seizes their papers, letters, electronic mail messages or any other documents or personal effects, intercepts their telecommunications or uses technical devices for listening, transmission, recording or reproduction of sound or image, or of any other communication signal, shall be punished with a prison sentence of one to four years and a fine of twelve to twenty-four months. - 2.
-The same penalties shall be imposed on anyone who, without being authorised, seizes, uses or modifies, to the detriment of a third party, the confidential personal or family data of another person that is recorded in computer, electronic or telematic files or media, or in any other type of public or private file or register.
-The same penalties shall be imposed on anyone who, without being authorised, accesses them by any means and on anyone who alters or uses them to the detriment of the owner of the data or of a third party. - 3.
-A prison sentence of two to five years shall be imposed if the data or facts discovered or the images captured referred to in the previous numbers are disseminated, disclosed or transferred to third parties.
+Anyone who, in order to discover the secrets or violate the privacy of another, without their consent, seizes their papers, letters, electronic mail messages or any other documents or personal effects, intercepts their telecommunications or uses technical devices for listening, transmission, recording or reproduction of sound or image, or of any other communication signal, shall be punished with a prison sentence of one to four years and a fine of twelve to twenty-four months.
+The same penalties shall be imposed on anyone who, without being authorised, seizes, uses or modifies, to the detriment of a third party, the confidential personal or family data of another person that is recorded in computer, electronic or telematics files or media, or in any other type of public or private file or register.
+The same penalties shall be imposed on anyone who alters or uses them to the detriment of a third party.

+3. A prison sentence of two to five years shall be imposed if the data or facts discovered or the images captured referred to in the previous numbers are disseminated, disclosed or transferred to third parties.